AppraiseQA/appraise/README.md

 - Speed up visual exploratory testing by making it easier to rebuild visual components from example data/configuration
 - Run visual tests quickly/in parallel using AWS Lambda

+For a more detailed introduction on when Appraise might be useful and why we built it, check out the [Painless Visual Testing](https://vimeo.com/album/4897573/video/247763289) presentation from Agile Tour Vienna 2017.

 ## In action

 ![](screenshot.png)